Why Children with ADHD Hate Bedtime: Solutions to ADHD Sleep Problems

 Even if blue-light glasses solve one piece of the problem, they aren’t going to help the body and the brain really relax and get ready for the sleep cycle.
 Modeling this no-screens-after-8 policy can be one of the most effective ways that parents can make this rule stick.
 It’s also important to make it clear that the child is not in trouble and putting away phones at 8 is not a punishment, but rather a strategy for getting healthy and functioning well tomorrow.

-If working together with your child is not helping to solve sleep issues, or if they do appear to be getting enough sleep and are still showing symptoms of being sleepy, it’s time to consider a formal evaluation by a sleep specialist.
+If working together with your child is not helping to solve the sleeping problems, or if they do appear to be getting enough sleep and are still showing symptoms of being sleepy, it’s time to consider a formal evaluation by a sleep specialist.
 This may indicate a more serious sleep disorder such as sleep apnea or restless legs syndrome.
 The good news is that, for nearly all sleep disorders, there are effective treatments to help children and teens get the rest they need.

 The content for this article came from the webinar titled “Sleep and the ADHD Brain: Why It’s Critical and How To Get More.”